Britain's FTSE lifted by defence stocks and Smiths Group

 LONDON Nov 17 (Reuters) - Britain’s top equity index climbed on Tuesday, boosted by engineer Smiths Group and defence stocks, which rose as France stepped up its military response to last week’s attacks in Paris.

-Engineering conglomerate Smiths Group surged 9 percent, topping the FTSE 100, after it reported robust first-quarter results and a change in its pension plan funding that should bolster its cash flow.
+Engineering conglomerate Smiths Group surged 9.6 percent, topping the FTSE 100, after robust first-quarter results and a change in its pension plan funding that should bolster its cash flow.

 Companies dealing in the defence and military industries also rose as France carried out new air strikes on Islamic State bases in northern Syria, following last Friday’s attacks in Paris claimed by the Islamist group which killed more than 120 people.